The Accidental Dog Behaviourist

 Initially, I only wanted to learn enough to help Molly.
 But after reading many books and articles on the subject, not only did I have the tools I needed to train Molly in a kind way, but I was also completely addicted to the subject of dog behaviour.
 Books quickly led to courses, and in no time I was helping friends and families with their dogs too.

 Then one day, I had spent the afternoon working with a friend-of-a-friends dog.
 After a couple of hours, we were all finished and I was heading for the door.
-Just as I opened the door he asked me how much he owed me.
-I had not expected to get paid so I just said “whatever you think.”
+Just as I opened the door to leave he asked me how much he owed me.
+I had not expected to get paid so I just said “oh, whatever you think.”
 I walked away with a hundred quid in my pocket, and a new job!

 I never looked back!

 Since then, I have worked as a behaviourist in a rescue centre, and privately in peoples homes.
-In 2009, I proudly published a book on dog behaviour, which is still available on Amazon.
+In 2009, I proudly published a book on dog behaviour, which is still available on Amazon (although, I now wish I hadn’t chosen to name it ironically).
 Then later on, I was lucky enough to have a regular slot with radio DJ Carolyn Stewart where I answered listeners questions live on the air, and for a short time I also wrote a Q&A column for the Irish News.

 caroline mitchell sits holding her small terrier dog on her knee who has her tongue out as she looks at the camera